cul/ac-academiccommons/README.md

    For a user without administrative privileges, log in as `tu123`.

 ## Rubocop
-We use the `rubocul` to centralize our rubocop config and share it among repos.
+We use the `rubocul` gem to centralize our rubocop config and share it among repos.
 In order to regenerate `.rubocop_todo` please use the following command.
 Using the following command creates a rubocop_todo configuration that only excludes files from cops instead of enabling/disabling cops and changing configuration values.
 ```
 rubocop --auto-gen-config  --auto-gen-only-exclude --exclude-limit 10000
 ```

 ## Running tests
-1. In order to run tests that require javascript you will might need `chrome` installed (needs to be tested).
+1. In order to run tests that require javascript you might need `chrome` installed (needs to be tested).
 2. Run tests locally by running `rake ci`.
 3. Run tests and rubocop by running `rake` (this is the task used on each travis build).